TitansoftOrg/SharedPlugin/README.md

 - Ore Seller: Sells ores at base, via PET trader gear, or using the HM7 trade drone when cargo is full.
 By @do-gamer
 - Solaris Ability: Activate Solaris (also Paladin) ability when there are a certain number of NPCs nearby.
 By @do-gamer
 - SpaceBall: Attack SpaceBall without fleeing away and collect cargo boxes around the gate.
 By @do-gamer
+- Fix PET stuck: Reloads the game when the PET window gets stuck.
+By @do-gamer

 ## Contributing